-Schaefer received a Bachelor of Music degree from the Cleveland Institute of Music, where she studied with John Mack, former principal oboe of the Cleveland Orchestra.
-She pursued graduate studies at the Shepherd School of Music at Rice University in Houston, under the tutelage of Robert Atherholt, former principal oboe of the Houston Symphony.
-Lora left Rice after a year upon winning the principal oboe audition with the Kansas City Symphony.
+Prior to joining the Chicago Symphony Orchestra, Schaefer was principal oboe of the Kansas City Symphony beginning in 1996.
+She has also performed with the New York Philharmonic, San Francisco Symphony, Houston Symphony and the Cleveland Orchestra.
+Schaefer received a bachelor of music degree from the Cleveland Institute of Music, where she studied with John Mack.
+She pursued graduate studies at the Shepherd School of Music at Rice University in Houston, Texas, under the tutelage of Robert Atherholt, principal oboe of the Houston Symphony.
+Schaefer has participated in many festivals, including the Grand Teton Music Festival, Tanglewood Music Center, Blossom Music Festival and the National Orchestral Institute.